petsek/reddit-minimal/README.md

 ## Description

-This app receives posts and comments from Reddit's JSON API and presented them in a simplified user interface
+This app receives posts and comments from Reddit's JSON API and present them in a simplified user interface

 ## Features